darkweid/fastapi-template/README.md

 - **FastAPI & Asynchronous Endpoints:** Leverage the performance and ease-of-use of FastAPI for building modern APIs.
 - **Modular Architecture:** Organized codebase with a clear separation between core functionalities and domain-specific modules.
-- **Database Integration:** Asynchronous PostgreSQL+PostGis connectivity using SQLAlchemy with separate modules for async and sync operations.
+- **Database Integration:** Asynchronous PostgreSQL+PostGis connectivity using SQLAlchemy for async operations.
 - **Celery for Background Tasks:** Background job processing powered by Celery with RabbitMQ as the broker and Redis as the backend.
 - **Task Monitoring with Flower:** Monitor your Celery tasks in real time using Flower.
 - **Docker & Docker Compose:** Containerized setup for consistent development, testing, and production deployments.